kghose/technic-models/helicopter-controls/Readme.md

 - [Robinson R22
   manual](https://robinsonheli.com/wp-content/uploads/2020/11/r22_mm_8.pdf)

-# Appendix: Personal notes

-This was as much and more fun than I hoped for.
-I learned something about how helicopters fly.
-I banged my head against interesting mechanical problems.
-I got to work with my hands, and it was a fun puzzle to design everything with as few parts and in as little space as possible.

-I'm also a convert to the studless design of modern Technic.
-I was initially a deep skeptic, but I really appreciate how the studless design makes lift arms symmetric, and I really like the rounded ends of lift arms.

-I'm still learning how to economically attach beams perpendicularly together, but I'll get there.

 # Appendix: Swashplate support design

-## Constraining swashplate motion

-The swashplate's desired motion is that of a disc that can tilt freely in any direction, pivoted at it's center, which is also the point the rotor mast passes through.
+We want the swashplate to tilt left-right and forward-backward, centered about the point the rotor mast passes through it.

-If the swashplate was held in place only by the control and pitch links its center would drift about.
-This is because the links need so many degrees of freedom.
-This is best understood by building the physical model yourself.
+A swashplate supported only by the control and pitch links would slide about, twist and tilt in undesirable directions.
+This is because the links need many degrees of freedom and are insufficient to constrain the plate.
+(This is best understood by building the physical model yourself.)

+## Pivot Sleeve: Constraining swashplate motion I

 All real helicopter designs that I studied use a specialized structure called a pivot sleeve to solve this issue.
 The pivot sleeve constrains the swashplate to